-For each pollutant, this section also discusses how ambient concentrations have changed over time, using data from the relevant ambient air quality monitoring networks: the Automatic Urban and Rural Network (AURN), the Automatic Hydrocarbon Network, the Non-Automatic Hydrocarbon Network, the UK Metals Network, and the PAH Network.
+For each pollutant, this section also discusses how ambient concentrations have changed over time, using data from the relevant ambient air quality monitoring networks: The Automatic Urban and Rural Network (AURN), the Automatic Hydrocarbon Network, the Non-Automatic Hydrocarbon Network, the Heavy Metals Network, and the PAH Network.

 The AURN has been in operation since 1992.
 Since that time, it has grown considerably in size, and the proportion of urban traffic ('roadside') monitoring sites has increased.
-Therefore, we have in some cases based our investigation of trends on data from sub-sets of long-running AURN monitoring sites, rather than the whole network.
+Therefore, in most cases, we have based our investigation of trends on data from sub-sets of long-running AURN monitoring sites, rather than the whole network.
 This is intended to show changes over time, without introducing any spurious effects due to changes in the number and distribution of the sites.